yzeroy/kalico/docs/Config_Reference.md

 #current_change_dwell_time:
 #   The amount of time (in seconds) to wait after changing homing current.
 #   The default is 0.5 seconds.
-sense_resistor:
+#sense_resistor:
 #   The resistance (in ohms) of the driver sense resistor.
 This parameter
-#   must be provided.
-Common values are 0.110 ohms for most TMC2209 drivers
+#   must be provided when `driver_model` is not set.
+Common values are 0.110 ohms
-#   and 0.075 ohms for TMC5160 drivers.
-Check your stepper driver documentation
+#   for most TMC2209 drivers and 0.075 ohms for TMC5160 drivers.
+Check your stepper
-#   or board schematic to confirm the correct value.
+#   driver documentation or board schematic to confirm the correct value.
 #stealthchop_threshold: 0
 #   The velocity (in mm/s) to set the "stealthChop" threshold to.
 When
 #   set, "stealthChop" mode will be enabled if the stepper motor